random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 A warrior is a professional combatant who has undergone rigorous training.
 They are proficient in wearing various types of armor and wielding a range of weapons.
-Strength is crucial to their performance.
+STR is a warrior's prime stat.

 | XP      | LVL   | HP    | BAB | ATK  | LUCK |
 |---------|-------|-------|-----|------|------|